dabaja245/student_enrollment/README.md

 # student_enrollment

-A data analysis that involves using pandas,numpy,matplotlib to detrimine the number of male and female students that pursuse collge ranging from 1947-2021 through my analysis i have came to the conculusion that more males have gone to college up until 1975 where females have pursued college more then men.
+This data analysis uses pandas, numpy, and matplotlib to examine the enrollment trends of male and female students in college from 1947 to 2021.
+Through the analysis, it was concluded that more males attended college up until 1975, after which the number of females pursuing college surpassed that of males.